spacemanspiff2007/dotli/README.md

 ```

-There will be a nice error message the dict can not be flattened including the path to the invalid element.
+There will be a nice error message if the dict can not be flattened including the path to the invalid element.

 ```python
 from dotli.errors import SeparatorInKeyError